 List of our esteemed donors to Empower Charitable Trust, Guntur

-- Sri Gopala Rao Tella (Tella Sakamoto Foundation – Dr TN Vijaya Kumar)
+- Sri Gopala Rao Tella (Tella Sakamoto Foundation, USA – Dr TN Vijaya Kumar)

 - NATCO Pharmaceuticals, Hyderabad (Sri Nannapaneni Chowdary)

 - Sri Sambasiva Rao Tripuraneni & Smt Lakshmikantham Tripuraneni (Dr Ravikumar Tripuraneni & Mrs Jyothsna Tripuraneni), Guntur.

 - Dr Bapuji Rao Velagapudi (Late Mrs Dr Nalini Velagapudi), Guntur

 - Sri Sambasiva Rao Tripuraneni & Smt Lakshmi Tripuraneni (Dr Prabhakar Tripuraneni), Guntur